 PHYLLIS: Oh, good.
 Because I’m moving up.
 I live in an 80s house now.

 TOM: Oh, there you go.
-So you’re going to get better.
+So you’re going to get better with a 1960s home.

 But I wouldn’t obsess about that.
 I mean it’s probably going to happen eventually but it may not even happen in the time that you own this next house.
 So if you like the neighborhood, 1960s is a pretty good era for home construction.